Preid22/Cruciverbalism/capstone_notes.md

 - Refocusing, attempting to exercise patience and take a much more methodical approach.
 Rubber duck the whole thing and take extensive notes.
 Only begin to try and add functionality after I know exactly what is happening and why.

+## 1/13/2023

+- Last night started going through the components to solidify my understanding and figure out where the gaps and pain points are.
+Started with <Cell /> since that's where I was trying to get some functionality.
+Talked my way through it and wrote down the thought process and all relevant details, still working through <Cell />.
+  Today copied over handwritten notes to PC and refined a little bit, later in the session started trying to think more about the task at hand (cell highlight) but still focused mainly on just running through and understanding.
+- Ran into some choppy waters around the .map methods for generating the grid, realized I didn't fully understand what the data looked like as it was coming through props.
+Spent a good bit of time tugging on those strings.
+- Got a little sidetracked by the SVG text element that holds the 'gridnum', but that also led me down a rabbithole of realizing that I wasn't exactly sure what data I had access to where, and EXACTLY what that data looked like.
+Definitely need to tighten up on this
+- Once I got my head around the data a -little- better (need more better) I spent some time thinking about how to render the correct gridnums and couldn't get there.
+May be a little premature on that.

+Next step will be to complete notes and then start thinking abt functionality again.